 - 1. HEARING DATE(S).
-The Los Angeles County ("County") Hearing Officer conducted a duly noticed public hearing in the matter of Oak Tree Permit ("OTP") No. RPPL2024001753 on September 3, 2024, November 5, 2024, December 3, 2024, January 7, 2025 and February 4, 2025. - 2.
+The Los Angeles County ("County") Hearing Officer conducted a duly noticed public hearing in the matter of Oak Tree Permit "(OTP") No. RPPL2024001753 on September 3, 2024, November 5, 2024, December 3, 2024, January 7, 2025, February 4, 2025 and February 18, 2025. - 2.
 HEARING PROCEEDINGS.
-The Project was first scheduled for the September 3, 2024 Hearing Officer meeting and was subsequently continued to November 5, 2024, December 3, 2024 and January 7, 2025 to address various issues with the application documents and to allow Staff and the Hearing Officer time to review the documents.
+The Project was first scheduled for the September 3, 2024 Hearing Officer meeting and was subsequently continued to November 5, 2024.
+December 3, 2024 and January 7, 2025 to address various issues with the application documents and to allow Staff and the Hearing Officer time to review the documents.
 On January 7, 2025, the Hearing Officer indicated her intent to approve the OTP but requested revisions to the draft Findings and Conditions before taking action on the Project.
 The Hearing Officer then continued the item to February 4, 2025 to allow Staff time to make the requested revisions.
-Reserved for February 4, 2025 Public Hearing proceedings. - 3.
+The revised documents incorporating the Hearing Officer's requested revisions were transmitted to the Hearing Officer on January 23 and 30, 2025.
+The item was subsequently continued to February 18, 2025 due to an emergency closure of the hearing venue.
+At the February 18, 2025 public hearing.
+Staff indicated that he had no further information to provide aside from the revised documents sent on January 23 and 30, 2025.
+The Hearing Officer then requested for additional minor revisions to the Exhibit "A" and the Conditions.
+There being no other speakers, the Hearing Officer closed the public hearing and approved the OTP. - 3.
 ENTITLEMENT(S) REQUESTED.
-The permittees, Ping Wei and Yong Chen ("permittee"), requests the OTP to authorize retroactive and proposed encroachment into the protected zone of three oak trees, including one heritage oak, in conjunction with a proposed retaining wall at an existing single-family residence ("SFR") ("Project") on a property located at 2907 Rio Lempa Drive, in the unincorporated community of Hacienda Heights ("Project Site") in the R-A-15,000 (Residential Agricultural 15,000 Square Feet Minimum Required Lot Area) zone. - 4.
+The permittees, Ping Wei and Yong Chen ("permittee"), request the OTP to authorize retroactive and proposed encroachment into the protected zone of three oak trees, including one heritage oak, in conjunction with a proposed retaining wall at an existing single-family residence ("SFR") ("Project") on a property located at 2907 Rio Lempa Drive, in the unincorporated community of Hacienda Heights ("Project Site") in the R-A-15,000 (Residential Agricultural 15,000 Square Feet Minimum Required Lot Area) zone. - 4.
 LAND USE DESIGNATION.
 The Project Site is located within the H2 (Residential 2 0 to 2 dwelling units per acre) land use category of the Hacienda Heights Community Plan ("Community Plan") Land Use Policy Map, a component of the General Plan.
 On May 21, 2024, the Community Plan was rescinded with the adoption of the East San Gabriel Valley Area Plan ("Area Plan").
-However, as the subject OTP application was deemed complete prior to the adoption of the Area Plan, it is still being reviewed and analyzed under the Community Plan. - 5.
-ZONING.
+However, as the subject OTP application was deemed complete prior to the adoption of the Area Plan, it is still being reviewed and analyzed under the Community Plan.

+5. ZONING.
 The Project Site is located in the East San Gabriel Valley Planning Area, as well as the Hacienda Heights Zoned District, and is currently zoned R-A-15,000.
 Pursuant to County Code Section 22.174.030 (Oak Tree Permits Applicability), an OTP is required for the encroachment into the protected zone of three oak trees at the Project Site.